vmikk/phylonext_manual/docs/usage.md

 ```

+## System requirements

+When running the pipeline, it's important to consider the system requirements and time elapsed to complete the analysis.

+For example, for the global analysis of Mammal diversity at H3 resolution = 3
+(4710 species and 9814 grid cells in total),
+and using 5000 spatially-uncontrained randomizations, with DBSCAN removal of outliers,
+the total CPU hours required was 113.6 hours (using 50 CPUs, the wall time was 4 hours).
+The peak memory usage during the analysis was 62GB for a DBSCAN filtering of occurrences of a very abundant species.
+This analysis is computationally intensive and requires a powerful computer with at least 64GB of RAM.

+In contrast, the same analysis with a basis of record restricted to `PRESERVED_SPECIMEN`
+(4333 species and 7182 grid cells)
+required 30.4 CPU hours and a wall time of 1 hour and 13 minutes.
+The maximum memory usage was 9GB for an interactive map generation.

+For a smaller-scale analysis, usually a less powerful computer with at least 16GB of RAM should be sufficient.

 ## Running on HPC

 If you would like to run PhyloNext on HPC cluster, Nextflow can handle job submissions and supervise the running jobs.